canada-ca/open-source-logiciel-libre/en/contribution.md

 ## Scope

-All new source code created or modified, whether developed internally by GC employees or through negotiated contracts on behalf of the GC
+All new [Source Code](#source-code) created or modified, whether developed internally by GC employees or through negotiated contracts on behalf of the GC.

+For the opening of existing source codes, additional actions will be needed, such as defining the scope, reviewing quality and security, and ensuring compliance specifically on intellectual property.

+A list of exclusions is attached ...

 ## Objectives

 * Set the standards and best practices for opening source code
 * Publish as open source all new source code created or modified, whether developed internally by GC employees or through negotiated contracts on behalf of the GC
-* Support and be an active contributor (code, issues, testing, roadmap, ..) to OSS used by the GC and/or where there is benefit to Canadians
+* Support and be an active contributor to open source software used by the GC and/or where there is benefit to Canadians
-* Encourage contributions to OSS released by the GC, whether it be code, commentary, bug reports, feature requests, or overall strategic direction
+* Encourage contributions to open source software released by the GC

 ## Expected results